Set up and use Apple Card on your iPhone

 Once you accept the offer, you'll be asked if you want to set Apple Card as your default card.
 If you select Use as Default Card your Apple Card will be triggered for all contactless payments, and your Apple payment source for the Apple Store (apps, movies, subscriptions) will be changed to use the Apple Card.

-If you have bad credit or aren't sure if you'll qualify, read through Apple's support document that walks through details of what could lead to your application getting declined.
+If you have bad credit or aren't sure if you'll qualify, read through Apple's support document that walks through details of what could lead to your application being declined.

 Lastly, during the sign-up process, you're asked if you want to receive a physical Apple Card in the mail for use in places that don't have contactless payment systems.
 If you don't want a physical card right now, you can always request one later on.